Water Quality Monitoring Programs

 Weskeag Monitoring Project

-The report for the 2015 monitoring season is here.
+The 2020 Monitoring Report details the sampling sites, methodology, discussion and recommendations.
 It provides a snapshot of the river during one growing season.
 These results show there are potentially numerous stresses on the river as it is close to Route One.
 They may include non-point source pollution from such things as petroleum residues, road salt, and storm-water originating from impervious surfaces.
-The goal was to continue monitoring to develop long term trends while investigating potential issues and concerns, but funding for this project is no longer available.
+The goal is to continue monitoring to develop long term trends while investigating potential issues and concerns.
 Thanks to our volunteers for their commitment to this process.
+If you would like to volunteer to help with summer monitoring, please contact Theo Pratt via email who is organizing the volunteers.
 If you have any questions about this program, please contact Annette Naegel, Director of Conservation, at 594-5166.

 Past Efforts on the Georges River